sebastianesch/project-portfolio/docs/EXERCISE.md

 ## Step 1.2: Create a SAP Build Work Zone, standard edition subscription

 Follow the tutorial [Set Up SAP Build Work Zone, standard edition Using a Trial Account](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-getting-started.html) to create a subscription to SAP Build Work Zone standard edition in your
-BTP Trial account and add your users as a Work Zone administrator.
+BTP Trial account and add your user as a Work Zone administrator.

 # Step 2: Checkout the app and deploy to BTP